-This Committee and Elections Division staff have recommended and implemented services beyond the minimal requirements including:
+This Committee, the Elections Division staff and the State of Washington have recommended and implemented services beyond the minimal requirements, including:

-- Establishing vote centers in Poulsbo and Bremerton for Election Day, with additional AVUs to serve the central and northern areas of the county. - Promoting Online Ballot Access for voters with disabilities. - Installing accessible ballot drop boxes with Braille signage in locations throughout the county.
+- Establishing vote centers in Poulsbo and Bremerton with AVUs for Election Day to serve the central and northern areas of the county. - Providing Online Ballot Access, which can provide particular benefit to voters with disabilities. - Installing accessible ballot drop boxes with Braille signage in locations throughout the county.